bL34cHig0/bL34cHig0/README.md

 <h1>Hi, I'm Habeeb!</h1>

-I'm an IT graduate aspiring to be a Cybersecurity professional, my goal is to contribute to the protection of sensitive information and critical infrastructures against cyber threats.
+I'm an IT graduate aspiring to be a Cybersecurity professional.
+My goal is to contribute to the protection of sensitive information and critical infrastructures against cyber threats.
 I am particularly interested in roles such as Security Analyst, Security Administrator, System Administrator, and Jr. Penetration
 Tester.